CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 ## Bonus: the falling brick

-When a brick is the, the player has one chance in six to get a falling brick.
-If the player catches the falling brick, she'll get the matching bonus.
+When the ball hits a brick, the player has one chance in six to get a falling brick.
+If the player catches the falling brick, she/he will get the matching bonus.

-- In the Brick:
+- In the brick:
   - Create the global variables "Bonus Start X" and "Bonus Start Y"
   - Towards the end of "When I start as a clone, just before deleting the clone...
   - Set "Bonus Start X" to the current "x position" and "Bonus Start Y" to the "y position"